bloodyowl/todo/README.md

 npm install -g bloody-todo
 ```

-a simple cli todo list
+a simple cli todo list, saves a `TODO.json` file with the current task list.

 ```shell
 td add do some stuff # add `do some stuff`